Mental Illness Among Adolescent Refugees in the United States

 Social Consequences

 Mental illness often impairs the social capabilities of individuals.
-For refugees who have recently resettled, consequences of mental illness may affect their success in adjusting to their new community.
+For refugees who have recently resettled, the consequences of mental illness may affect their success in adjusting to their new community.
 Trauma affects the performance of refugees in school as well as their ability to adapt to a new culture.
 Effects of PTSD also lead to reduced interest in school and anxiety in new circumstances, negatively impacting the adjustment phase.91

 A study of depression in teens revealed that those with severe depression were less likely to succeed in school.
 While 76% of teens with low levels of depression obtained a GPA of 2.0 or better, only 68% of teens with mid-range levels of depression had a 2.0 or better, and only 57% of teens with the most severe level of depression had a 2.0 or better.94 Depression also affects youth in other ways, including a withdrawal from friends and family, an inability to concentrate, and irritability.95 Additionally, those who are depressed as youth have a higher probability of unemployment, higher rates of divorce, and lower rates of income in the future.96

 Besides the effect on educational attainment, mental illness may affect the social abilities of adolescent refugees.
-Studies done of Yazidi refugees in Iraq found that some adolescents might have had increased stress due to the pressure to take care of younger siblings, making it hard to participate in social gatherings with other youth.97 Children who had been exposed to violence in camps struggled with social situations, appearing very shy and avoiding contact with other children in the camp.98 It is also important to note that teenage girls are more than twice as likely to be diagnosed with a mood disorder as boys, about 14-20%.99 Due to the prevalence of mental illness in teens and the unique experiences of refugees, these combined circumstances may impact their ability to socially assimilate.
+Studies done on Yazidi refugees in Iraq found that some adolescents might have had increased stress due to the pressure to take care of younger siblings, making it hard to participate in social gatherings with other youth.97 Children who had been exposed to violence in refugee camps struggled with social situations, appearing very shy and avoiding contact with other children in the camp.98 It is also important to note that teenage girls are more than twice as likely to be diagnosed with a mood disorder as boys, about 14–20%.99 Due to the prevalence of mental illness in teens and the unique experiences of refugees, these combined circumstances may impact their ability to socially assimilate.

 Practices